Best Self-Cleaning Kitty Litter Boxes

 The fact that the self-cleaning process activates automatically when your cat triggers the sensor is what makes this litter box a great choice for busy cat pawrents.
 You won’t have to manually set off the self-cleaning process when you notice the mess in the box- and you won’t come to a dirty litter box after a long day at work.

 The unusual design of this litter box is actually ingenious, as it makes it super easy to clean up after your cat.
 Although self-cleaning, this litter box is not automatic, so you’ll have to put in a little effort to make the poop and pee disappear.
+You will also have to put it together on your own, but it’s not difficult if you follow the provided instructions.
 The self-cleaning mechanism works on the tipping bucket principle- you just tip the vessel to sift waste away from the clean litter.

 The waste bin pulls out from the side so you can just empty the contents when it’s full.
 The Le You Pet semi-automatic litter box will suit cats that weigh up to 18 pounds.